Jawabreh0/java-strams/README.md

 * FileInputStream
 * FileOutputStream

+### Byte Input Stream - example
-Example: Count total number of bytes in the file
+Count total number of bytes in the file
 ```java
 // Import the required Java classes for input and output
 import java.io.*;